chloeekk/chloeekk.github.io/content/posts/how-will-the-tariffs-impact-ppc-campaigns/index.md

 3.  **Reallocate Ad Budget Based on 1 and 2**
     - Scale back inefficient markets:
-    For countries/regions with high tariff rates and significant sales declines (e.g., the US imposing a 25% tariff on specific categories), reduce the budget by 20%-50%.
+    For countries/regions with high tariff rates and significant sales declines (e.g., the US imposing a 25% tariff on specific categories), reduce the budget by 20%-50%—this requires [budget reallocation frameworks](https://chloevolution.com/posts/how-to-allocate-online-advertising-budget/) that balance efficiency across markets.
     - Explore alternative markets:
     Increase budgets in lower-tariff regions (e.g., Southeast Asia, the Middle East).
 Example: Shift 30% of the original US budget to Saudi Arabia or Mexico.
     - Focus on high-profit products: